markchristopherwest/go-packer-vagrant-kali/README.md

 You should have the following things installed:

 ```
-VMware Fusion (developed & tested using version 11)
+VMware Fusion (developed & tested using version 11.1.0)
-Go (you can install using homebrew)
+Go (via homebrew)
-Packer (you can install using homebrew)
+Packer (via homebrew)
-Vagrant (you can install using homebrew)
+Vagrant (via homebrew)
-Keka (you can swap this for 7zip & install either using homebrew)
+Keka (via homebrew)
-vmrun (comes with VMware so youa re good to if you've got desktop aka fusion)
+vmrun (default in VMware so you are good if VMware desktop aka fusion is installed)

 ```